idaejin/HRQoL/README.md

 If you use this `R` package, please contact us or refer to the manuscript:

-*"A comparison of beta-binomial regression model approaches to analyze health related quality of life data in chronic obstructive pulmonary disease patients".* Najera-Zuloaga, J., Lee, D.-J., Arostegui, I. (submitted).
+*"Comparison of beta-binomial regression model approaches to analyze health related quality of life data".* Najera-Zuloaga, J., Lee, D.-J., Arostegui, I. (submitted).

 ## References
 * Arostegui I., Nuñez-Antón V. & Quintana J. M. (2006): *Analysis of short-form-36 (SF-36): The beta-binomial distribution approach*, Statistics in Medicine, 26, 1318-1342.